open-cluster-management-io/ocm-vscode-extension/README.md

 ## Installation

 ### Install Latest version
-In your VScode instance, go to the Extensions Marketplace (by clicking on the _Extensions_ icon in the composite bar on the left hand side or simply typing Ctrl+Shift+X).
+In your VScode instance, go to the _Extensions Marketplace_ (by clicking on the _Extensions_ icon in the composite bar on the left hand side or simply pressing Ctrl+Shift+X on your keyboard).

 Search for _OCM Extension_ and click install.

 ### Install specific version
-To download a specific version of VScode Extention visit the [releases page][releases], expand the _Assets_ section of the target version, and download the version for your operating system.
+To download a specific version of VScode Extension visit the [releases page][releases], expand the _Assets_ section of the target version, and download the version for your operating system.

-In your VScode instance, go to the Extensions Marketplace (by clicking on the _Extensions_ icon in the composite bar on the left hand side or simply typing Ctrl+Shift+X).
+In your VScode instance, go to the _Extensions Marketplace_ (by clicking on the _Extensions_ icon in the composite bar on the left hand side or simply pressing Ctrl+Shift+X on your keyboard).

-Click the **...** at the top right corner of the palette, select the _Install from VSIX..._ action, and browes for the specific _VSIX_ file you downloaded.
+Click the **...** at the top right corner of the palette, select the _Install from VSIX..._ action, and browse for the specific _VSIX_ file you downloaded.

 Select a _VSIX_ file and hit install.